thecoshopteam/coshop-web/README.md

-# CoShop
+# CoShop Web

 ## Project Overview

 Making shopping simpler by effortlessly collaborating with friends and family, making list sharing a breeze.
 Stay organized, save time, and simplify your shopping routine, all in one web app!

-Learn more about the CoShoppers teams [here](./TEAM.md).
+Learn more about the CoShoppers team [here](./TEAM.md).

 Read about our development process [here](./PROCESS.md).

 Read about our CI/CD philosophy [here](./CICD.md).

 Read about our MVP proposal [here](./MVP.md).

+Read about our definition of done [here](./DONE.md).

 ## Table of Contents